rupeshtiwari/rupeshtiwari.github.io/_drafts/random.md

 ## VIP

-Virtual IP address.
+Virtual IP address aka frontend.
 VIP is an IP address that doesn't correspond to an actual physical network interface.

+## DIP

+A dynamic IP (DIP) pool is a range of IP addresses.

 ## BGP